Spacial-Dragons/RoboKit/Sources/RoboKit/RoboKit.docc/RoboKit.md

 RoboKit also supports robust socket communication via the ``TCPClient`` and ``TCPServer`` classes.
 Data is encoded and decoded using ``CodingManager`` and structured with ``CPRMessageModel`` to ensure clear and consistent message passing.

-For interaction, the ``InputSphereManager`` provides an intuitive interface to manipulate robot parameters using 3D sliders and controls.
-You can position and rotate a control sphere using ``InputSpherePositionView`` and ``InputSphereRotationSlider``.
+For interaction, the ``InputEntityManager`` provides an intuitive interface to manipulate robot parameters using 3D sliders and controls.
+You can position and rotate a control entity using ``InputEntityPositionView`` and ``InputEntityRotationSlider``.

 The **UI Module** provides a comprehensive collection of SwiftUI components for creating intuitive robotic control interfaces.
-It includes form controls, input sphere views, control panel elements, and accessory components that work seamlessly with other RoboKit modules.
+It includes form controls, input entity views, control panel elements, and accessory components that work seamlessly with other RoboKit modules.

 RoboKit makes it easier to build immersive, real-time robotic control interfaces in visionOS.